XeyyamSherif/Weather-App/README.md

 This is my one of the first project

- - install project
- - open terminal
- - run this command "manage.py runserver"
+For see this project check this url https://weatherlands.herokuapp.com/